ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 node ec2-create-instances.js
 ```

+This will output a bunch of information from the creation of this instance.
+To continue on and stop (then terminate) this instance, be sure to grab the `InstnaceId` of the EC2 server we just create!

 ## Stopping an AWS EC2 Instance
+Great, so we started an instance, now what?
+Well, one thing we can do is stop said instance (or instances).
+As you can see, most of the code is similar to deploying an instance.

 {% highlight js %}
 //load the SDK for JavaScript
 const AWS = require('aws-sdk');